 Odin’s Discovery of the Runes

 Yggdrasil grows out of the Well of Urd, a pool whose fathomless depths hold many of the most powerful forces and beings in the cosmos.
-Among these beings are the Norns, three sagacious maidens who exert more influence over the course of destiny than any other beings in the cosmos.
-One of the foremost techniques they use to shape destiny is carving runes into Yggdrasil’s trunk.
+Among these beings are the Norns, three sagacious maidens who create the fates of all beings.
+One of the foremost techniques they use to shape fate is carving runes into Yggdrasil’s trunk.
 The symbols then carry these intentions throughout the tree, affecting everything in the Nine Worlds.

 Odin watched the Norns from his seat in Asgard and envied their powers and their wisdom.
 And he bent his will toward the task of coming to know the runes.